RoySegall/gizra.com/app/_posts/2016-10-15-restful-access-token.md

 layout: post
 author: RoySegall
 image: /assets/images/posts/access-token/cookies.jpg
-description: "Authenticate users using access token in RESTful requests"
+description: "Normally in Drupal we don’t need to worry about authentication, This post explains how to handle authentication with decoupled sites with Angular JS."
 ---

 {% include setup %}

-When talking about a traditional Drupal site, we don’t need to handle authentication because Drupal got our back - a user submits the login form, gets a cookie and starts using your awesome site.
+When talking about a traditional Drupal site, we don’t need to handle authentication because Drupal has our back: a user submits the login form, gets a cookie, and starts using your awesome site.
 But what about decoupled sites?
 How can we authenticate the user?